4.3 What Is a Potentially Misleading Non-GAAP Measure?

 being misleading.

-The SEC staff had primarily used the Division of Corporation Finance’s (the
+The SEC staff had primarily used the comment letter process of the Division of

 publicize its conclusions that certain measures are misleading and that it may